-- Connection manager - SCS routines provide services to format and transfer SYSAP messages to a port driver for delivery over a specific interconnect. - Communications go through the port drivers to OpenVMS Cluster computers and storage controllers.
-The port driver manages a logical path, called a virtual circuit, between each pair of ports in an OpenVMS Cluster system.
+- Connection manager - SCA\$TRANSPORT, which provides node-to-node communications to the intracluster communication (ICC) programming interface, available through ICC system services, and to the distributed queue manager - SCS routines provide connection setup and services to format and transfer SYSAP messages to a port driver for delivery over a specific interconnect. - Communications go through the port drivers to port drivers on other OpenVMS Cluster computers and storage controllers.
+A port driver manages a logical path, called a virtual circuit, between each pair of ports in an OpenVMS Cluster system.
+A virtual circuit provides reliable message delivery for the connections multiplexed upon it.